Non-stationary time series attribution for heatwaves over Europe: Results

+For the model with constant threshold, the level of decisive evidence is reached in 1962 in the central European region and in 1964 in the southern European region.
+For the northern European region, the Bayes factor has repeatedly fallen below and risen above this value since 1940.
+However, since 2021, it has remained consistently above 150.
+For the central and southern European regions, the Bayes factor since 1940 has an increasing trend throughout the time period.
+For example, after the summer of 2025, we find a value of for the southern European region, i.e. accumulated over the summers from 1940 to 2025.
 In other words, the probability of the scenario with anthropogenic emissions given the summers from 1940 to 2025 is $10^{26}$ times higher than the probability of the scenario without anthropogenic emissions given the summers from 1940 to 2025.
 For the model with a time-varying threshold, we can still attribute the entire period from 1940 onwards to the HIST scenario.
-As can be seen in Fig.~\ref{fig:akkumuliert_pr_tasmax}, after an overall increase in the likelihood ratio from 1940 to 1980, it remains almost constant thereafter.
-This implies that summers after 1980 do not provide additional evidence for the HIST scenario in the model with a time-varying threshold, and all support for the HIST scenario is due to the period where we do not expect an anthropogenic climate change signal.
+As can be seen in Fig.~\ref{fig:akkumuliert_pr_tasmax}, after an overall increase in the Bayes factor from 1940 to 1980, it remains almost constant thereafter.
+This implies that summers after 1980 do not provide additional evidence for the HIST scenario in the model with a time-varying threshold, and all support for the HIST scenario is due to the period in which we do not expect an anthropogenic climate change signal.